Mature Masculine

 Active Shadow: The Addict

 In the Addict shadow, the Lover's energy gets restless and ungrounded.
-Instead of real contact, you chase experiences, approval, or intensity.
+Instead of real contact, we chase experiences, approval, or intensity.

-You are on all the time, trying to look deep, open, or spiritual.
-Your words feel disconnected from your feeling inside, and you rarely rest.
+We are on all the time, trying to look deep, open, or spiritual.
+Our words feel disconnected from our feeling inside, and we rarely rest.

-You may look expressive, but inside you are split—part of you is acting, another part is watching and judging.
-This state is exhausting over time.
+We may look expressive, but inside we are split—part of us acting, another part watching and judging.
+This exhausts over time.

 Passive Shadow: The Hermit

 In the Hermit shadow, the Lover's sensitivity collapses into retreat.
-Instead of risking contact, you hide your aliveness and stay folded in on yourself.
+Instead of risking contact, we hide our aliveness and stay folded in on ourselves.

-You pull away from people to "preserve" your inner life, but end up isolated and unseen.
+We pull away from people to "preserve" our inner life, but end up isolated and unseen.

-You may feel genuine inside, but you are not present in the shared world.
+We may feel genuine inside, but we are not present in the shared world.

 Near Enemies: False Versions